Disability Studies News and Events

 Dr. Matthew Cella published a book called Disability and the Environment in American Literature: Toward an Ecosomatic Paradigm (Ecocritical Theory and Practice)

 Old Main Chapel now has a new accessibility lift for the stage.
 The lecture hall in Rowland now has a ramp to allow easier access to the stage.

-On Saturday, March 24 at 8:00 A.M., The Arc will be hosting a 5K walk to support the Nathan Tappen Memorial Scholarship.
-The walk will be located at Shippensburg Township Park/Cumberland Valley Rails-to-trails.
+On Saturday, April 14 at 8:00 A.M., The Arc will be hosting a 5K run to support the Nathan Tappen Memorial Scholarship.
+The walk also has a 1 mile walk option and will be located at Shippensburg Township Park/Cumberland Valley Rails-to-trails.
 Register online at timberhilltiming.com

 On Monday, April 16 from 6:30-7:30 P.M. in Shippen Hall 224, the Gerontology Minor is hosting guest speaker, Bernard Showers.
 Bernard Showers is a 2010 graduate of Shippensburg University's MSW program and is now a Licensed Clinical Social Worker.
 His talk will discuss older veterans and mental health issues.